-Safety and health guidelines to protect responders during firefighting and explosion prevention operations, such as the National Fire Protection Association or the International Fire Code, should be followed when responding to a hydrocarbon release.
-The main hazards during gas hydrocarbon release
+Safety and health guidelines to protect responders during firefighting and explosion prevention operations, such as the National Fire Protection Association or the International Fire Code, should be followed during response to gas and hydrocarbons release emergencies.
+This includes, but is not limited to, responding to Boiling Liquid Expanding Vapor Explosion (BLEVE) events.